I’m sitting down to type out this longer letter to you invite you to join my in-depth, small-group Marketing Mentorship coaching program.

 The Life Coach and the End of Her Need for Online Marketing Mastery

 One life coach came to a weekend workshop of mine absolutely stuck on how to grow her online following.
-She felt overwhelmed by trying to build an audience online — especially since, as an extrovert.
-It was painful for her to sit at a computer all day when she craved to be out in the world connecting with people.
-Ten minutes of focused workshop coaching helped her see she might be better served to network locally that, if she could find the right groups to speak to (e.g. breakfast networking groups) and make the right offers, this might help her get more clients.
+She felt overwhelmed by trying to build an audience online — especially since, as an extrovert, it was painful for her to sit at a computer all day when she craved to be out in the world connecting with people.
+Ten minutes of focused workshop coaching helped her see she might be better served to network locally.
+If she could find the right groups to speak to (e.g. breakfast networking groups) and make the right offers, this might help her get more clients.
 She was stunned and felt immediately liberated.

 This is isn’t to say she should never market online.
 She likely should.
-But it’s to say that, being so caught up in the one way she imagined she had to market, she couldn’t see some of the low hanging fruit right in front of her eyes.
+But it’s to say that, being so caught up in the one way she imagined she had to market, she couldn’t see some of the easier to pick, low hanging fruit right in front of her eyes.

 The Curious Case of the Glasgow Sock Folder